The idea of CPF

 CPF's open-science framework

 The central element is the project’s website that contains all important information, documentation and the latest major version of the code.
 The website also includes a forum.
-The forum (www.cpfdata.com/forum) serves general communication, discussions and suggestions related to the code.
-It may also be used for asking questions and providing answers.

 GitHub is precisely oriented at the development of the CPF code.
 GitHub is a code hosting platform for collaborations in code development, especially useful for managing open-source projects.
 It allows users to access the main and alternative versions of the code, share their modifications, track changes and continuously integrate them into consecutive versions.
 Extensions, improvements or alternative versions of the code can be offered by all researchers and programmers who register free of charge at the GitHub platform.
 Notably, all changes are recorded, providing version control functionality.